rachelgu1/darwin-dcsa.github.io/content/meet-the-dcsa.md

     <td style="vertical-align: middle">
         <strong>Bar Committee Chair</strong><br/>
         dcsa_bar AT darwin.cam.ac.uk<br/>
-        Zoë AUDRA<br/>
+        Poppy OLDROYD<br/>
         <p align="justify">
-Zoë is a third-year PhD in classics, she is researching the role of knowledge in theories of action in early Greek philosophy and science.
+Poppy is a third-year PhD in bioelectronics, she is working on developing flexible electrodes to implant into the brain for treatment of chronic diseases.
+Poppy is usually found at the bar drinking one of their great German beers.
+Outside of the bar, she is actively involved in rowing and loves grabbing a coffee!<br><br>
-When she is not at the bar, she can be found climbing or discussing philosophy and/or politics over a coffee.<br><br>

 Darbar is the college bar and is totally run and staffed by Darwin students.
 The Bar Chair presides over the Bar Committee and the large group of bartenders, and makes sure everyone can enjoy the bar, whilst keeping a safe and welcoming space both for customers and staff.
 If you have any questions or ideas for making Darbar even better please get in contact with the email above.
 The Bar Chair is elected by the Bar Committee rather than being elected by all students.
         </p>